All about snakes

 An Eastern Ratsnake, which has black skin, climbing a Silver Maple tree.

-Serpentine: The S-shaped movement we usually call “slithering.”
+• Serpentine: This is the S-shaped movement usually called “slithering.”
 The snake accomplishes this by contracting its muscles and thrusting its body side to side.
-In water, the S-movement is used exclusively.
-(Note the shape of the snake’s body in the image at the top of this page.)
+This is the only one used in water (see the image at the top of this page).

-Rectilinear: This is straightforward movement.
-The body moves through the action of three sets of muscles, including one within the skin of the belly, that propel it forward.
-Watch video of this
+• Rectilinear: This is a straightforward movement.
+The body moves through the action of three sets of muscles, including one within the belly’s skin, that propel it forward.
+Watch a video of this

-Sidewinding: The snake contracts its body and then flings it sideways; commonly used in habitats with loose sand, like deserts.
+• Sidewinding: With this, the snake contracts its body and flings it sideways.
+It’s common in habitats with loose sand, like deserts.

 Reproduction

-Mating usually takes place in early spring as temperatures begin to warm, although some snakes mate in the fall.
+Mating usually occurs in early spring as temperatures begin to warm, although some snakes mate in the fall.
 There’s a frenzy of activity as males follow pheromone trails left on the ground by females.
-Sometimes dozens of males will try to wrap themselves around a single female and form a “mating ball” as they try to be the victorious suitor.
+Sometimes, dozens of males will try to wrap themselves around a single female, forming a “mating ball” as each tries to be the successful suitor.

 Two Northern Water Snakes lying on ground surrounded by twigs, one loosely wrapped around the other.

-In more refined situations, where there’s a single courting couple, a male begins by crawling all over the female and bumping his head on the back of her head or flicking her body with his tongue.
-He aligns his body with hers and wraps his tail around it.
-When she’s ready to accept him, the female raises her tail to expose her cloaca (klo-A-kuh), which is a multipurpose posterior opening through which intestinal and urinary matter exit the body, and, also, where copulation occurs.
+In calmer situations, where there’s a single courting couple, a male begins by crawling all over the female and bumping his head on the back of hers or flicking her body with his tongue.
+He aligns his body with the female and wraps his tail around it.
+When she’s ready to accept him, the female raises her tail to expose her cloaca (klo-A-kuh), a multipurpose posterior opening through which intestinal and urinary matter exit the body and where copulation also occurs.

-Anatomically, males are doubly endowed in a way.
+Anatomically, males are doubly endowed.
 They have two sex organs, called hemipenes, although only one is used at a time in mating.
 (They’re hidden away when not in use.)
 Mating usually takes place once a year.
 After mating, males leave with the ambition of finding more females before the season is over.

 The face of a baby snake can be seen as it begins hatching from its egg.